Ashra-M/PLANT_DISEASE_DETECTION/README.md

 ## 🧪 Future Improvements

-    * Add support for more plant species
+     Add support for more plant species
-    * Deploy to cloud (HuggingFace, Streamlit Cloud, etc.)
+     Deploy to cloud (HuggingFace, Streamlit Cloud, etc.)
-    * Integrate camera input for real-time detection
+     Integrate camera input for real-time detection
-    * Optimize model for mobile devices
+     Optimize model for mobile devices

 ---

 ## 📦 Dependencies

-Main libraries used:
+**Main libraries used:**

-    + torch, torchvision – model and inference
+     torch, torchvision – model and inference
-    + opencv-python – Grad-CAM and image handling
+     opencv-python – Grad-CAM and image handling
-    + streamlit – web interface
+     streamlit – web interface
-    + fpdf – PDF generation
+     fpdf – PDF generation
-    + Pillow, numpy, matplotlib
+     Pillow, numpy, matplotlib
-See requirements.txt for full list.
+> See requirements.txt for full list.

 ---

 ## 🗃️ Dataset
-The model is trained using the PlantVillage Dataset, filtered to include only:
+**The model is trained using the PlantVillage Dataset, filtered to include only:**

-#^  Tomato
+  1. Tomato

-#^  Potato
+  2. Potato

-#^  Pepper
+  3. Pepper
-You can modify dataset/ with your own data for other plants.
+>You can modify dataset/ with your own data for other plants.

 ---